 It’s more affordable than ever to make your home more energy efficient.
-If you’re planning an energy upgrade, visit EnergyUpgradeCA.org to learn more about available rebates and incentives, and to see a list of qualified contractors.
+If you’re planning an energy upgrade, visit dsireusa.org to learn more about available rebates and incentives in your area.

 GreenPoint Rated allocates an average of 50 percent of its points to Energy Efficiency.
 The top point-earning measures in this category include:

-- Energy Performance: The energy performance of your home depends on many different factors, including insulation, windows, tight air ducts, air sealing of the home, high efficiency furnaces and water heaters, and programmable thermostats.
+- Energy Performance: The energy performance of your home depends on many different factors, including air sealing and insulation, windows, tight air ducts, high efficiency furnaces and water heaters, and programmable thermostats.

-- Appliances and Lighting: ENERGY STAR appliances (dishwashers, refrigerators, washers and dryers), efficient lighting (or changing to CFL’s in your existing home).
+- Appliances and Lighting: ENERGY STAR appliances (dishwashers, refrigerators, washers and dryers), and LED lighting.

 - Renewable Energy: Using solar water heating system or photovoltaic (PV) systems to reduce home energy usage.